 How To Dry The Projects

 The hardest part of this flocking method is waiting for everything to dry before adding ornaments.
 It usually takes approx. 2 hours for the spackling to dry thoroughly.
-Once it’s dry, you are ready to add to your Christmas Décor.
+Once the fake snow is dry, you are ready to add to your Christmas Dรฉcor.

-Several flocking projects are completed in less than an hour, and after another couple of hours, they are ready to display.
-Here are just a few examples of these 2 step-flocking methods.
+Several fake snow projects are completed in less than an hour, and after another couple of hours, they are ready to display.
+Here are just a few examples of these two step-flocking methods.

 Using this method, the tree on the right was flocked last year and still looks great after being stored all summer.